dss-web/jobbnorge-block/README.md

 ### 1) Add the Jobbnorge URL.

 The URL should be the RSS feed for the job list.
-The URL should look like this, replace 123456789 with your id value: `https://www.jobbnorge.no/apps/joblist/JobListBuilder.ashx?id=123456789&trid=1`
+The URL should look like this, replace 123456789 with your id: `https://www.jobbnorge.no/apps/joblist/JobListBuilder.ashx?id=123456789&trid=1`

 [![Add the Jobbnorge URL.](.wordpress-org/screenshot-1.png)](.wordpress-org/screenshot-1.png)